- First of All, What is Employee Engagement?

 Employee engagement strategies you should implement for remote teams

-Therefore, ensure that you plan rewards and recognition initiatives that don’t stop.
-Virtually recognizing employees is simple; a thank you on video calls will work.
+Therefore, ensure that you plan rewards and recognition employee engagement initiatives that don't stop.
+Virtual employee appreciation is simple; a thank you on video calls will work.
 You can ask your team members to acknowledge when someone exceeds their expectations.
-You can also opt for remote-friendly options such as gift cards, reward points, etc.
+For more impactful digital employee recognition, consider hosting a virtual awards ceremony to celebrate top performers.
+You can also opt for remote-friendly employee recognition ideas such as digital gift cards, reward points, and other remote worker appreciation programs.

 As an employer, you need to know what your remote workforce wants.
 Employee engagement surveys are the way to go.
 To get results from your survey, you need to address specific questions that address workplace issues and be open about the survey.